 A serious medical condition characterized by an unhealthily low body weight, abnormal obsession with food and distorted body image, anorexia nervosa needs attention from a medical professional.
-Body weight and body mass index can help determine whether a person is suffering from the disorder, but other symptoms serve as clues that the problem of undereating and near starvation exist.
+Body weight and body mass index can help determine whether a person has the disorder, but other symptoms serve as clues that the problem of undereating and near starvation exist.
 A person with anorexia nervosa may be in denial, and only a parent, friend or other loved one can convince her to seek treatment.

 Video of the Day

 A body weight that is 15 percent or more below average for height, age and gender indicates the possibility of the eating disorder.

 Body mass index, or BMI, measures the relationship between height and weight.
 It's a way to evaluate whether a person is of normal weight, overweight or underweight.
 Healthy adults usually fall between 18.5 and 24.9 on the BMI chart.
 A BMI below 18.5 signals a problem may exist, while a BMI below 17.5 -- especially in adults -- is usually present in people with anorexia nervosa.
 Some doctors may show concern if BMI falls below 20, especially if other disordered eating symptoms are present.

 In young teens, a low BMI is not enough to diagnose anorexia nervosa.
 Some young teen girls simply have slender builds and haven't reached adult proportions but are completely healthy.

 A doctor may present a suspected eating-disorder patient with a series of questions known as the SCOFF questionnaire.
 Positive answers to these questions often indicate anorexia nervosa or bulimia, a disorder characterized by binge eating and purging.
 The questions address if you've recently lost a notable amount of weight; your preoccupation with weight; whether you make yourself vomit after meals; the status of your menstrual cycle and if it's stopped; and ask about your image of fat vs. thin body types, especially your own.